SunRun/sr-sec-py-sns-logger/README.md

-# sr-sec-py-sns-logger
+# sr-sec-py-sns-logger: Developer Implementation Guide

 A Python module for sending structured security logs to AWS SNS for centralized security monitoring.
-This library ensures all security events are consistently formatted and delivered to your security logging pipeline with comprehensive validation.
+This guide takes you from initial setup to a fully instrumented, production-ready implementation.

 **Key Features:**
 - 🔒 **Security-First**: Designed specifically for security event logging